Calf cramps occur when the muscles suddenly and involuntarily contract or tighten and then won’t relax.

 b) In muscles that cross two joints: such as the gastrocnemius calf muscle that crosses both the knee and ankle joints as they typically work harder than single joint muscles

-c) Improper pacing: trying to increase your activity level too quickly.
+c) With improper pacing: trying to increase your activity level too quickly.
 Typical in those just starting out or those who suddenly change their training habits

 d) When you push yourself too hard: you’re more likely to suffer from calf cramps during a race when you put in that extra effort than during training